fgg89/portmonitoring/README.md

 ![CloudWatch Dashboards](screenshots/cw_dashboard.png)

-Additionally, an alarm has also been created in CloudWatch in order to alert if an agent fails to report (i.e. the logstream stops receiving logs).
+Additionally, an alarm has been created in CloudWatch for each node in order to alert if an agent fails to report (i.e. the logstream stops receiving logs).

 ![Report Alert](screenshots/cw_test_alert.png)